 The Game Bird at The Stafford, St James’s

 What: The prices at The Game Bird are as high as you’d except from a luxury hotel in St James’s, so the three-course Sunday roast is something of a bargain at £45.
-Meat is carved on a trolley, which is a nice touch, and traditional roasts are bookended by the likes of smoked ham hock terrine to start and white chocolate and mint mousse to finish up.
+Meat is carved on a trolley, which is a nice touch, and traditional roasts are bookended by the likes of pork 'pie' with brown sauce and beer onions to start and sticky toffee pudding mousse to finish up.

 Where: 16-18 St James’s Place , St. James's, SW1A 1NJ